SSbit01/Simple-Chat-Rooms/client/README.md

-# Front-End (Client)
+# client

-This project was made with Vue 3 and Vite.
-Please read the following documentation to properly configure your IDE.
+This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup